 Getting a credit card with your existing bank

 - The familiarity of banking with the one institution.
 If you have banked with the same institution for a while, there are some benefits to staying loyal.
 If you have a savings account with a bank, for example, you’ll be familiar with the services that the bank offers.
-You’ll also know what to expect from the customer service team and hopefully there will be some branches nearby.
+You’ll know what to expect from the customer service team and hopefully there will be some branches nearby.
+Additionally, having all of your online banking on one app or platform offers convenience when managing your money.

 - Simple application process.
 When you apply for a credit card, the lender assesses your approval based on a number of factors including your income, repayment history and credit history.
 If you’re applying for a credit card with the same bank, they can access your debit card history and also assess your approval based on your ability to save and your spending behaviour.
 If you’re good at saving, spend responsibly and don’t overdraw your account, this could work in your favour.
 The fact that your bank already has your details could also mean that you won’t need to submit some basic details when you’re filling out your application.